 While it's not one of the better-known names in dash cams, we're really impressed with the Viofo A129 Pro Duo.
-In terms of sheer quality of footage it's one of the best around, with its front camera capable of capturing 4K UHD, utilising its 8.29MP Sony Exmor R sensor.
+In terms of quality of footage, its front camera is one of the best around, capable of capturing 4K UHD, utilising its 8.29MP Sony Exmor R sensor.
 You also get multiple bit-rate options and H.265 high-efficiency video coding.
 If you're looking for dashcam footage that's a cut above, this is a great pick.

-The rear camera isn't quite as high quality as that of the Thinkware U1000, being only Full HD rather than 2K in terms of resolution.
+The rear camera isn't quite as high quality as that of the Thinkware U1000, being only Full HD rather than the U1000's slightly higher 2560x1440 resolution.
 This may well be more than enough for your needs however, and it still looks pretty darn good.
 You also get some useful extra modes such as Wide Dynamic Range (WDR) and Super Night Vision, meaning you're always prepared no matter the weather and lighting conditions.

 The camera units themselves are rather bulky, and can't be removed from their mounts.
 The front unit especially is sizeable, which is partly due to the LCD screen.
 If you're not bothered about an LCD screen and want a smaller dash cam, it may be worth considering one of the others on this list.
 Otherwise, this is a really solid buy.

-The Garmin Dash Cam 66W is one of our favorite dash cams – but it can be used as a dual dashcam.
-It benefits from Garmin’s smart Dash Cam Auto Sync feature, where up to four compatible cameras can set to record at the same time.
+The Garmin Dash Cam 67W replaces the 66W, which was already one of our favorite dash cams.
+It can be used as regular front facing dash came, but it can be used as a dual dashcam, too.
+That's thanks to Garmin’s smart Dash Cam Auto Sync feature, where up to four compatible cameras can be set to record at the same time.
 That way, you could fit dash cams to the front and rear of your car, but also facing out of the sides, which could be particularly useful for larger vehicles like vans and motorhomes.
 Obviously, this means you do need to buy two or more cameras (as these are not sold in kits) – so factor that into your comparisons

-This Auto Sync feature is not exclusive to the 66W – it also works with Garmin’s 46, 56, Mini and Tandem dash cams.
-The latter has two lenses of its own, to record the interior of the car as well as thee exterior.
+This Auto Sync feature is not exclusive to the 67W; it also works with Garmin’s 46, 56, Mini and Tandem dash cams.
+The latter has two lenses of its own, to record the interior of the car as well as the exterior.

-As for the Dash Cam 66W itself, it records in 1440p (so a little higher than Full HD) at 60 frames per second and with HDR.
-It also has a wide 180-degree wide angle lens.
-Unusually for a dash cam, the 66W has a battery.
+As for the Dash Cam 67W itself, it records in 1440p (so a little higher than Full HD) at 60 frames per second and with HDR.
+It also has a 180-degree wide angle lens.
+Unusually for a dash cam, the 67W has a battery.
 But it only lasts for 30 minutes, so you’ll really want to plug in for most journeys, or permanently hardwire the camera to your car.

 Blackview’s DR750S is a compact dash cam which lacks a display, but is small enough to be all but hidden behind your rear view mirror, preventing driver distraction.
 Both cameras of the two-channel version shoot at Full HD, although the rear has to make do with 30fps, compared to the front camera’s superior 60fps.